 Influencer marketing is big business because consumers trust advice from social media influencers when making purchasing decisions.
 It’s no wonder brands are expected to spend $9.29 billion on influencer marketing in 2025.

-Instead of paying for influencers to talk about your product, one low-cost marketing idea is giving them free products.
-Many bloggers have a post office box specifically for press packages.
+Instead of paying influencers to talk about your product, one low-cost marketing idea is giving them free products or exclusive merch.
+Many bloggers, YouTubers, and social media influencers have a post office box specifically for press packages.

 The Tur-Shirt Company tried this marketing idea.
-Its founder, Terri-Anne Turton, sent the brand’s clothing products to Instagram influencers in the parenting space.
+Founder Terri-Anne Turton sent the brand’s clothing products to Instagram influencers in the parenting space.
 Many of them shared photos of their children wearing the clothes, tagging the company, and directing followers to its website.

 “I gifted [one influencer] two Tur-Shirts and her kids loved them,” Terri-Anne says.
 “It was heartwarming, and the orders started to flood in.
 I had an influx of orders over the weekend totaling £1,300 of sales.”